Allotropes of plutonium: Machining plutonium

 The presence of these many allotropes makes machining plutonium very difficult, as it changes state very readily.
-For example, the α phase exists at room temperature in unalloyed plutonium.
-It has machining characteristics similar to cast iron but changes to the β phase (beta phase) at slightly higher temperatures.
+For example, the alpha (α) phase exists at room temperature in unalloyed plutonium.
+It has machining characteristics similar to cast iron but changes to the beta (β) phase at slightly higher temperatures.

 The reasons for the complicated phase diagram are not entirely understood; recent research has focused on constructing accurate computer models of the phase transitions.
 The α phase has a low-symmetry monoclinic structure, hence its poor conductivity, brittleness, strength and compressibility.

 Stabilization

-Plutonium in the δ phase (delta phase) normally exists in the 310 °C to 452 °C range but is stable at room temperature when alloyed with a small percentage of gallium, aluminium, or cerium, enhancing workability and allowing it to be welded in weapons applications.
-The delta phase has more typical metallic character, and is roughly as strong and malleable as aluminium.
-In fission weapons, the explosive shock waves used to compress a plutonium core will also cause a transition from the usual delta phase plutonium to the denser alpha phase, significantly helping to achieve supercriticality.
-The plutonium-gallium alloy is the most common δ-stabilized alloy.
+Plutonium in the delta (δ) phase normally exists in the 310 °C to 452 °C range but is stable at room temperature when alloyed with a small percentage of gallium, aluminium, or cerium, enhancing workability and allowing it to be welded in weapons applications.
+The δ phase has more typical metallic character and is roughly as strong and malleable as aluminium.
+In fission weapons, the explosive shock waves used to compress a plutonium core will also cause a transition from the usual δ phase plutonium to the denser α phase, significantly helping to achieve supercriticality.
+The plutonium–gallium alloy is the most common δ-stabilized alloy.

 Gallium, aluminium, americium, scandium and cerium can stabilize the δ phase of plutonium for room temperature.
-Silicon, indium, zinc and zirconium allow formation of metastable δ state when rapidly cooled.
-High amount of hafnium, holmium and thallium also allows retaining some of the δ phase at room temperature.
+Silicon, indium, zinc and zirconium allow formation of a metastable δ state when rapidly cooled.
+High amounts of hafnium, holmium and thallium also allows retaining some of the δ phase at room temperature.
 Neptunium is the only element that can stabilize the α phase at higher temperatures.
 Titanium, hafnium and zirconium stabilize the β phase at room temperature when rapidly cooled.